What Are Terpenes?

 Shop the Extensive Range of Terpenes at Vapeur Terp

 Ready to get started with terpenes?
-Once you’ve read about terpenes and had a look at our instructional guide, browse our wide selection of cannabis-strain terpene profiles, pure terpenes (pure flavors), and flavored e-liquids (a softer option), and be sure to contact us if you have any questions.
+Once you’ve read about terpenes and had a look at our instructional guide, browse our wide selection of liquids, including pure terpenes (pure flavors) and flavored liquids (a softer option), and be sure to contact us if you have any questions.